yansnap/.NET-Microservices-Full-Course/README.md

 # .NET-Microservices-Full-Course
-This is repo for my jounery along .NET Microservices – Full Course by  Les Jackson
+This is repo for my journey along .NET Microservices – Full Course by  Les Jackson

 Link to the video down below: